-Need to use Windows 10 Remote Desktop for file transfer
+Need to use Windows 10 Remote Desktop for file transfer right now!

 How to transfer files with Remote Desktop on Windows 10